-- establish standards for evaluating how well students master the established state standards. - establish expected levels of performance for student progression at each grade, as defined by the Commissioner, for students in reading, writing, science and mathematics based on achievement of the appropriate established state standards/benchmarks, with acceptable levels of performance on the FCAT/FSA at grade levels 3 5 and on the district's standardized assessment in kindergarten through Grade 2, below which a student must receive remediation or be retained. - provide remediation through a Progress Monitoring Plan an intervention plan, focusing on diagnosed needs until the student is remediated.
+- establish standards for evaluating how well students master the established state standards. - establish expected levels of performance for student progression at each grade, as defined by the Commissioner, for students in reading, writing, science and mathematics based on achievement of the appropriate established state standards/benchmarks, with acceptable levels of performance on the FCAT/FSA at grade levels 3 - 5 and on the district's standardized assessment in kindergarten through Grade 2, below which a student must receive remediation or be retained.

+provide remediation through an Intervention Plan, focusing on diagnosed needs until the student is remediated.